Skip to content

 Generating Logs via Android App

 Gathering log files in Android requires a third-party app that can interface with the logcat system.
 Many free apps are available via Android's "Play Store" system.
+You can still generate RetroArch logs from the menu.

 Generating Logs in iOS